dansmyers/Networks/Sprint-2-Links_and_JavaScript/Examples/1-JS_Variables_Types_Comparisons.md

 ## Run the Node Prompt

-Our main tool for running JS programs on Mimir will be Node.js, one of the most popular back-end web development frameworks.
+Our main tool for running JS programs on Replit will be Node.js, one of the most popular back-end web development frameworks.
 Node allows you to write server-side programs using JS and it supports a large ecosystem of packages and frameworks.
 The project was created by taking the JavaScript interpreter in Chrome, known as V8, stripping it out of the browser, and making a stand-alone server interface.

-Run the `node` command on Mimir and you'll get a prompt:
+Create a Node.js workspace on Replit and then run the `node` command in the shell and you'll get a prompt:

 ```
 % node